canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 In Charmed Kubeflow 1.6 a special default profile named `admin` is created at deployment time.
 When upgrading to 1.7 this default profile needs to be updated in order to prevent its deletion.

-Follow the folowing steps prior to upgarde to preserved default `admin` profile.
+Follow the folowing steps prior to upgrade to preserved default `admin` profile.